Adam-Prieto/demo-repo2/README.md

 Commit 0 - Try Pushing to github\
 Commit 3 - Try switching back to bug-fix and pushing\
 Commit 4 - Switching branched worked, I'm getting the hang of this!\
-Commit 7 - Switching back to bug-fix-experimental to finish it off.
+Commit 7 - Switching back to bug-fix-experimental to finish it off.\
+Commit 8 - Successfully switched back to bug-fix-experimental.

-### Git Commands Used
+### Git Terminal Commands Used
+clear -- clears terminal
 git add . -- prepares all files for pushing to github\
 git status -- gets status of branch (is it up to date, committed, etc.)\
 git commit -m " < message here > " -- commits files with message\